Finding Active Directory passwords set to never expire

 What to Do About Passwords That Never Expire

 Once you’ve found out which Active Directory users have passwords set to never expire, the next action is to decide what to do with them.
+Make up your mind if want never expire passwords or why it might be better to have an expiration.

 Have you set these intentionally?
 Great.
 Then your next step would be to ensure that these passwords are not passwords that are known to be breached.
 Easy enough to do if you’ve run a scan with Password Auditor.
 If you’ve got known breached passwords active in your environment, you’ll want to look at blocking those – whether you go DIY or with Specops Password Policy which can block over 4 billion known breached passwords.
 The Breached Password Protection database offers continuously updated protection that can run on a daily scheduled scan of your Active Directory.